deepakkumar1984/Amplifier.NET/doc-gen/articles/Other Ways to Execute.md

-# Alternate methods to execute kernels
+# Other Ways to Execute

-In the "Run your first kernel" guide, you have used the executer instance to run the compiler in a simple fashion.
+In the "Run your first GPU Program" guide, you have used the executer instance to run the compiler in a simple fashion.
 Here are more ways to execute and you can choose the way you like

 ## Using Array For Loop